 Kayla has only just started to experience her menses, and wears a pair of the absorbent hipster every day she expects a discharge, and the leak proof hipster on every other day.

 “Before wearing Bambody, I used to ask my Mom for a ‘buddy check’ when she dropped me off at school… now I feel a lot more confident in class and playing sports.”

-Joey was determined to find a replacement for a tampon because it caused constant irritation while she worked – so she decided to try the Absorbent High Waist.
+Joey was determined to find a replacement for a tampon because it caused constant irritation while she worked – so she decided to try the Absorbent Panty.

-“I don’t like pads, so I gave period panties a go… the High Waist is probably my favorite.
-I take an extra pair with me to work so that I can stay dry all day.”
+“I don’t like pads, so I gave period panties a go… I take an extra pair with me to work so that I can stay dry all day.”

 When Karen was pregnant, she needed something to give her ‘pee protection,’ and found that the Bambody Absorbent Bikini was perfect.